How To Become A Digital Nomad (no matter your age!)

 This is a technique that I love to do once a year in early January.
 On my own, I take time to map out exactly where I see myself at the end of that year.

 I like to be very visual here, describing the exact place I am, what I am doing, what I see, how I feel.
-The goal is to create a very clear vision of how I see my life.
+The goal is to create a very clear vision of how I see my life one year from now.

 Here are some guiding questions to help you visualize a perfect day a year from now, in your dream lifestyle;